anttikivi/unsung-anthem/README.md

 Contributions to Obliging Ode and Unsung Anthem are welcome and encouraged!
 There are many ways to [contribute](CONTRIBUTING.md) to Obliging Ode and Unsung Anthem.

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you’re expected to uphold this code.
-Please report unacceptable behaviour to antti@anttikivi.fi.
+Please report unacceptable behaviour to antti.kivi@visiosto.fi.

 ## Building